Spakeyvr/MultiDownloader/README.md

 ## License
 This project is released under the MIT License.
-Feel free to fork, modify, and share but don't try selling it as your own.
+Feel free to fork, modify, and share, but don't try selling it as your own.